-Origanum OREGANO Golden Variegated Compact and very showy herb with pretty lavender flowers and white and gold splashing on the leaves.
+Origanum OREGANO Golden Compact and very showy herb with pretty lavender flowers and gold splashing on the leaves.
 Mat-forming; sun-part sun.
 Z4.
 8-12".

 PENSTEMONS offer some of the best blues plus interesting foliage, often evergreen.
 Many attract hummingbirds; others provide bee forage and cut flowers.
 A few forms are actually miniature woody shrubs.
 All need excellent drainage. and good sunshine for best color.

 primula Deep green glossy foliage richly fragrant of balsam, especially after a rain.
 Large single butter-yellow flowers in late spring; red stems and translucent red thorns.
 Exquisite plants for near a doorway or gate for their welcoming scent.
-To 6' x 5'w. $18.
+To 6' x 5'w.
+SOLD OUT FOR 2014.

-recognita Beautiful large pink flowers with soft, fuzzy (think Pussy willow) maroon calyces dance on tall wands above resinous grey-green pebbly foliage.
-Long blooming and easy to please.
-6.00
+- recognita Beautiful large pink flowers with soft, fuzzy (think Pussy willow) maroon calyces dance on tall wands above resinous grey-green pebbly foliage.
+Long blooming and easy to